MicrosoftEdge/WebView2Feedback/FindOnPage.md

         Boolean ShouldHighlightAllMatches { get; set; };

         /// Checks if a custom user interface is desired by the end developer.
 Returns TRUE if using a custom UI, FALSE if using the default.
-        Boolean SuppressDefaultDialog { get; set; };
+        Boolean SuppressDefaultFindDialog { get; set; };

         /// Retrieves the index of the currently active match in the find session.
 Returns the index of the currently active match, or -1 if there is no active match.
-        UInt32 ActiveMatchIndex { get; };
+        Int32 ActiveMatchIndex { get; };

-        /// Gets the total count of matches found in the current document based on the last search criteria.
+        /// Gets the total count of matches found in the current document based on the last find sessions criteria.
 Returns the total count of matches.
-        UInt32 MatchCount { get; };
+        Int32 MatchCount { get; };

         /// Registers an event handler for the MatchCountChanged event.
-This event is raised when the total count of matches in the document changes due to a new search operation or changes in the document.
+        This event is raised when the total count of matches in the document changes due to a new find operation or changes in the document.
         The parameter is the event handler to be added.
 Returns a token representing the added event handler.
 This token can be used to unregister the event handler.
         [event_handler("", "", "")]
-        event Windows.Foundation.TypedEventHandler<CoreWebView2Find, Object> FindMatchCountChanged;
+        event Windows.Foundation.TypedEventHandler<CoreWebView2Find, Object> MatchCountChanged;

         /// Registers an event handler for the ActiveMatchIndexChanged event.
 This event is raised when the index of the currently active match changes.
         This can happen when the user navigates to a different match or when the active match is changed programmatically.
         The parameter is the event handler to be added.
 Returns a token representing the added event handler.
         This token can be used to unregister the event handler.
         [event_handler("", "", "")]
-        event Windows.Foundation.TypedEventHandler<CoreWebView2Find, Object> FindActiveMatchIndexChanged;
+        event Windows.Foundation.TypedEventHandler<CoreWebView2Find, Object> ActiveMatchIndexChanged;
     };
 }
 ```